benhcai/PicCollageDemo/README.md

 ### `CanvasByName`

 The old `Canvas` implementation.
-Based on "id" names given to each grid and conditional. [todo]
+Based on "id" names given to each grid and conditional.

 ### `CanvasOptionsPanelByName`